psenough/teach_yourself_demoscene_in_14_days/README.md

 5. They can lend you computers to finish or submit your entry at the partyplace.

-6. They can bring you food, beer or coffee when you're working on an entry.
+6. They can bring you food, beer or coffee while you're busy working on an entry.

 7. They might even teach you how to use tools and tricks that make your life easier.

-My point is, you're not alone doing demos, there are plenty of others out there that know what you're trying to do and will gladly help where they can.
+My point is, there are plenty of others that know what you're trying to do and will gladly help you where they can.
 Most of them have already tackled that specific problem you're trying to solve.
 So why not ask them for some insight?
 It might save you many frustrating hours.

 If you're shy to approach people, there are also recorded conference talks of demosceners covering different topics of interest to the demoscene which you can find on the internet and learn from.